0xScriptSmith/Website_Email_Extractor-/README.md

 - GUI interface using `tkinter`
 - Upload list of websites from a `.txt` file
 - Automatically follows redirects
-- Extracts emails using pattern matching
+- Extracts emails using regex
 - Fallback to "contact" or "career" subpages if homepage has no email
+- Timeout: skips any website taking more than 15 seconds
 - Displays results live in GUI
 - Saves results to Excel (`.xlsx`) in column format
+- Distinguishes between:
+  - Found emails
-- Includes websites with no emails found
+  - No emails found
+  - Timed out websites

 ---